 - Weekly Wednesday BUCS matches with the 1st team playing in BUCS Super Rugby league

-- Saturday side recently promoted to South West Premier League
+- Saturday side competing in South West Premier League

 - Annual varsity match held at Sandy Park

 - Links with Exeter Chiefs via coaching and athlete development opportunities